-In a move to strengthen initial teacher education (ITE) programs, the Education Council, comprising all Australian Education Ministers, endorsed the revised national Accreditation of Initial Teacher Education Programs in Australia: Standards and Procedures in December 2015.
+In a move to drive improvement in initial teacher education (ITE), the Education Council, comprising all Australian Education Ministers, endorsed the revised Accreditation of Initial Teacher Education Programs in Australia: Standards and Procedures in December 2015, updated in 2018.
 Program Standard 1.2 requires that 'pre-service teachers ... have successfully completed a final-year teaching performance assessment prior to graduation' (p.
 10).

-The GTPA is an authentic, research-informed teacher performance assessment developed to:
+The GTPA is a research-informed teaching performance assessment developed to:

-- meet the new national requirement for all preservice teachers to undertake an authentic culminating summative assessment to demonstrate professional readiness.
-As indicated below, the official Trial of the GTPA was completed and the report accepted by AITSL in 2017. - enable preservice teachers in their final year to demonstrate their ability to engage with the full cycle of teaching practice. - enable preservice teachers to demonstrate the impact their teaching has had on student learning.
+• meet the new national requirement for all preservice teachers to undertake a summative assessment to demonstrate professional readiness.

-- incorporate planning, teaching, assessing, reflecting on and appraising teaching practices as an integrated process. - align with existing state based practices and partnerships between universities, teacher employers and other education stakeholders. - respond to and align with the Graduate Teacher Standards.
+- enable preservice teachers in their final year to demonstrate their ability to engage with the full cycle of teaching practice. - enable preservice teachers to demonstrate the impact their teaching has had on student learning. - incorporate planning, teaching, assessing, reflecting on and appraising teaching practices as an integrated process. - promote strong partnerships across universities, teacher employers, state-based regulatory authorities and other education stakeholders. - produce previously unavailable evidence of graduate competence aligned with the Graduate Teacher Standards.

-The Trial of the GTPA was completed successfully in 2017.
-The Trial included the validation of the instrument, standard setting, moderation, and the setting of the cut-score (minimum acceptable level).
+The large-scale nationwide Trial of the GTPA was completed in 2017.
+The Trial included the validation of the instrument, standard setting, moderation, and establishing the standard at the minimum acceptable level.
+The GTPA was endorsed by AITSL in January 2018 for implementation nationally.